munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

 Kirigaya Toko is a first-year student at Tsukinomori Girls' Academy, and the lead guitarist of Morfonica.
-She handles the band's costumes and like Lisa, follows gyaru fashion.
+She handles the band's costumes and like <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#lisa">Lisa</a>, follows gyaru fashion.

-Outside of the band she is friends with Sayo and Kaoru, and is also classmates with Nanami.
+Outside of the band she is friends with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%205.md#sayo">Sayo</a> and <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#kaoru">Kaoru</a>, and is also classmates with <a href="#nanami">Nanami</a>.

 Toko is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.